Skip to content

 The three main technologies for printing photos

-Professional photo market is mainly divided in two technologies: ink-jet, argentic, laser.
-(Indeed, there are many more, like the thermal printers, but I won’t speak about all of them.)
+Professional photo market is mainly divided into two technologies: ink-jet, Silver Halide (argentic), laser.
+(Indeed, there are many more, like thermal printers, but I won’t speak about all of them.)

-The concept is simple: a printer spray liquid ink on paper through a nozzle.
-The paper absorbs the ink.
+The concept is simple: a printer sprays liquid ink through a nozzle which is absorbed into the fibers.

 The ink-jet printer that we “all” might have at home provides a very poor result for photo printing.
-But professional inkjet printers can produce amazing results.
-They are called plotter and can usually print an A0 format!
+But professional ink-jet printers can produce amazing results.
+They are called plotters and can usually print an A0 format!
 During many years we have seen a marketing war between printer builders (Canon, Epson), regarding who will manage to have the thinner ink drop and will provide the better print resolution (DPI).
-Today, all of them are almost well, and the war moved to another level (the colors range dynamic).
+Today, all of them are almost well, and the war moved to another level.

-Professional inkjet printers use many colors of inks (not only the cyan, magenta, blue and Black).
-The ink, and the way to mix them will provide the dynamic range of colors.
+Professional ink-jet printers use many colors of inks (not only the cyan, magenta, blue and Black).
+The pigments, and the way to mix them will provide a high dynamic range of colors.

-Basic printers use 3 colors (cyan, magenta, yellow) and black.
-Professional ink-jet printer often uses 6 colors and some use up to 12 different inks!
-Mixing them together allows creating a very wide range of colors.
+Basic printers use the 4 fundamental cartridges : cyan, magenta, yellow and black.
+Professional ink-jet printers often use 6 cartridges and some use up to 12 different inks!

 Pigments Ink